 1. Disable wp-cron.php

 You can disable WP-cron by modifying the wp-config.php (located in the folder where WordPress is installed).
-Open the wp-config.php file and add the following line to the top of the page:
+Open the wp-config.php file, add a new line after <?php, then add the following code on the new line:

 - Log into your cPanel.